Kurt Knoblauch

-Kurt Knoblauch (December 10, 1885 in Marienwerder – November 10, 1952 in Munich) was a German army officer and Waffen-SS general.
+Kurt Knoblauch (December 10, 1885 – November 10, 1952) was a German army officer and Waffen-SS general.

 Biography

 Knoblauch was a son of the tax collector Friedrich Knoblauch (? - September 25, 1922) and his wife Emma, née Schröder.
 After graduating from high school in Ratzeburg, on February 23, 1905 Knoblauch joined the Prussian Army as a cadet in the 39th (Lower Rhenish) Fusilier Regiment.
 On August 18, 1906 he was promoted to lieutenant.
-On October 18, 1909 he was transferred to the 70th (8th Rhenish) Infantry Regiment and served as platoon commander.
+On October 18, 1909, he was transferred to the 70th (8th Rhenish) Infantry Regiment and served as platoon commander.
 In May 1911 he was seconded to the 8th (1st Rhenish) Engineer Battalion for a month to gain engineering experience in the field.
-On October 1, 1912 Knoblauch became battalion adjutant and on February 17, 1914 he was promoted to first lieutenant.
-On May 1, 1914 he was transferred to the Saarbrücken district command.
+On October 1, 1912, Knoblauch became battalion adjutant and on February 17, 1914 he was promoted to first lieutenant.
+On May 1, 1914, he was transferred to the Saarbrücken district command.
 During World War I, starting on August 2, 1914, he became a company commander in the 32nd Brigade Replacement Battalion.
-On June 18, 1915 he was promoted to captain.
-Durning the war he was wounded several times.
+On June 18, 1915, he was promoted to captain.
+During the war he was wounded several times and was awarded the Iron Cross, 1st and 2nd class.

 In 1919, after the war, Knoblauch served in the Freikorps Deutsche Schutzdivision before being taken over by the Provisional Reichswehr.
 He first headed the 4th Machine Gun Company, then became chief of the 12th Company of the 3rd Rifle Regiment, and then served as intelligence officer in the 18th Infantry Regiment in Paderborn.
-On February 1, 1926 he was promoted to major and then to lieutenant colonel on April 1, 1930.
+On February 1, 1926, he was promoted to major and then to lieutenant colonel on April 1, 1930.
 As such he led the 2nd Battalion of the 1st (Prussian) Infantry Regiment.
 On April 1, 1931, Knoblauch became a member of the regimental staff.
 He retired from the army on March 31, 1933, having received his final promotion to Oberst in February.
-Knoblauch joined the Nazi Party on April 20, 1933 (membership number 2,750,158) and joined the Sturmabteilung.
-He served full-time as an SA leader until stepping down on April 12, 1935 to join the Schutzstaffel (SS No. 266,653).
+Knoblauch joined the Nazi Party on April 20, 1933, (membership number 2,750,158) and joined the Sturmabteilung (SA).
+He served full-time as an SA leader until stepping down on April 12, 1935, to join the Schutzstaffel (SS No. 266,653).

-From 1937 onwards he served in the Nazi Party Chancellery, aiding the war preparation.
+From 1937 onward, he served in the Nazi Party Chancellery in aiding war preparations.